Safe Navigation for Robotic Digestive Endoscopy via Human Intervention-based Reinforcement Learning: Methodology

+where \(\lambda = -2.5\) quantifies the intervention penalty magnitude, and the penalty is triggered exclusively when human intervention is initiated (\(M_t=1\) with \(M_{t-1}=0\)).
+This design strategically applies a substantial negative reward at the moment of intervention activation, which serves two synergistic purposes: it incentivizes the agent to proactively avoid behaviors that necessitate human takeover, while maintaining policy optimization stability by restricting penalty imposition to discrete intervention onset events rather than continuous penalization throughout the intervention period.

-In addition to reward adjustment, behavior cloning (BC) is integrated as an auxiliary objective to improve policy learning.
-This is achieved by adding a behavior cloning loss term to the standard PPO objective function, ensuring that the agent learns to emulate human behavior while simultaneously optimizing the cumulative reward.
-The new objective function for PPO with Behavior Cloning Similarity (BCS) is:
+\textbf{Behavior Cloning Strategy (BCS):} In addition to reward adjustment, we enhance policy learning by using behavior cloning as an auxiliary objective.
+Specifically, we add an action similarity term to the standard PPO objective function, enabling the agent to imitate expert behaviors while optimizing the cumulative reward.
+The BCS-integrated objective function can be denoted as follows:

-where \( \alpha \) is a hyper parameter that controls the balance between behavior cloning and reward optimization, and \(\text{sim}(\pi_{\theta}(a_t | s_t), a_t^{\text{H}})\) measures the similarity between the agent’s action and the human’s action.
-Specifically, the cross-entropy is employed to compare the predicted probability distribution of the agent's actions with experts:

-This term encourages the agent to assign higher probabilities to the actions taken by humans, ensuring action matching.
-Additionally, it penalizes the agent for assigning high probabilities to incorrect actions, forcing the policy to adjust and better follow human guidance.
-The modified BC objective function ensures smooth updates and imitation, thus improving performance in discrete action spaces.

-By integrating human intervention into the exploration process, adjusting the reward function, and incorporating a behavior cloning objective, the PPO framework is enhanced to ensure greater safety and effectiveness in the complex, unstructured, and narrow environment of the digestive tract.
-These modifications enable the agent to leverage human expertise to navigate safely, while retaining the advantages of an on-policy learning framework suitable for real-time, high-risk medical applications like robotic digestive endoscopy.